PipelineAI/notebooks/40_AWS_SageMaker/README.md

 - [XGBoost for regression](introduction_to_amazon_algorithms/xgboost_abalone) predicts the age of abalone ([Abalone dataset](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/regression.html)) using regression from Amazon SageMaker's implementation of [XGBoost](https://github.com/dmlc/xgboost).
 - [XGBoost for multi-class classification](introduction_to_amazon_algorithms/xgboost_mnist) uses Amazon SageMaker's implementation of [XGBoost](https://github.com/dmlc/xgboost) to classify handwritten digits from the MNIST dataset as one of the ten digits using a multi-class classifier.
 Both single machine and distributed use-cases are presented.
 - [DeepAR for time series forecasting](introduction_to_amazon_algorithms/deepar_synthetic) illustrates how to use the Amazon SageMaker DeepAR algorithm for time series forecasting on a synthetically generated data set.
+- [BlazingText Word2Vec](introduction_to_amazon_algorithms/blazingtext_word2vec_text8) generates Word2Vec embeddings from a cleaned text dump of Wikipedia articles using SageMaker's fast and scalable BlazingText implementation.

 ### Scientific Details of Algorithms